-The third age was an era of great tragedies for the dwarves of Middle- earth.
-The greatest dwarven fortress of Middleearth were the mines of Moria, which the dwarves named "Khazad-dum".
+The third age was an era of great tragedies for the dwarves of Middle Earth.
+The greatest dwarven fortress of Middle-earth were the mines of Moria, which the dwarves named "Khazad-dum".
 A monstrous terror was accidently stirred from slumber by dwarven miners, and the dwarves were expelled from the mines.
 Some fled to the North, and made new mines in the Lonely Mountain, Erebor.
 But Smaug, the greatest dragon of the Third Age, pillaged the Lonely Mountain and took its treasures as its own.

 The dwarves fled; they returned to Moria, which was found to be full of orcs.
-The orcs murdered the King of the dwarves, and in retribution there was a pitiless battle.
-Azanulbizar, where many dwarves and orcs were slain.
-The dwarves won the battle: but did not re-enter Moria for fear of the evil that had been awakened, which they named Durin's Bane.
+The orcs murdered the King of the dwarves, and in retribution there was a pitiless battle, Azanulbizar, where many dwarves and orcs were slain.
+The dwarves won the battle; but did not re-enter Moria for fear of the evil that had been awakened, which they named Durin's Bane.

 Yet Moria was the greatest of their mines, and they did not forget that.

-At this time.
-Thorin Oakenshield, the proudest dwarf prince, met with the wizard Gandalf the Grey.
+At this time, Thorin Oakenshield, the proudest dwarf prince, met with the wizard Gandalf the Grey.
 They both sought ways to destroy Smaug; now they joined forces.
 But the dwarves were not stealthy creatures, and they needed stealth to succeed against a dragon.
 So they recruited a rather reluctant adventurer, the most famous Burglar in history, a hobbit named Bilbo Baggins.

-The quest to slay Smaug was a success, but during this adventure an even greater event occured: Bilbo encountered Gollum, the wretched creature that had taken the One Ring. and won the Ring in a contest of riddles.
+The quest to slay Smaug was a success, but during this adventure an even greater event occured: Bilbo encountered Gollum, the wretched creature that had taken the One Ring, and won the Ring in a contest of riddles.
 Gollum swore vengeance against "Baggins", and left his mountains to pursue him.
 Eventually, Gollum was captured by the Dark Lord, who learned that "Baggins" had his Ring.

-These are desperate times.
-In the Dark Tower, Sauron broods and plots, focusing on three objectives.
+Also at this time, Sauron returned to his stronghold in Mordor.
+The Dark Tower was raised again, and Mount Doom burst into flame.
+Sauron has three intentions.
 First, he intends to conquer Gondor, the last remaining kingdom of his ancient human enemies.
 Second, he intends to destroy the last remnant of the elves of Middle-earth.
 Third, he intends to recover the One Ring.
 Once he has the One Ring on his hand, nothing will stop him.

-ESTIARY OF MIDDLE EARTH CREATURES
+A BESTIARY OF MIDDLE EARTH CREATURES